 For many in New Mexico, the soul of their Mexican ethnic heritage involves mariachi.
 In July, enthusiasts and students of this form of music will gather for an annual conference: Mariachi Spectacular de Albuquerque’s (MSA); a week of workshops, concerts and cultural education all revolving around mariachi.

 During musical performances, mariachi musicians are known for shouting out, “Ay, ay, ay;” it’s called a grito.
 Here is a mariachi grito, like those heard in mariachi music during interludes, and when audience members go crazy.
-I also found this vido tut in case you want to learn how to belt out your own: it looks like a shot of hot sauce helps.
+In case you want to learn how to belt out your own, a shot of hot sauce helps.